jesperolsson-se/sliding-window/README.md

 First, they are born.
 Then they age, to become one month old, then two, three and four.
 After that, however, they become adults and start producing offspring of their own.

+In other words, our algorithm will be a bit more compilated than the one above:
+Six changable dimensions rather than one, all of which is dependent on another.